American Football League: Legitimacy and the end of an era (1968–1970)

 The last game in AFL history was the AFL All-Star Game, held in Houston's Astrodome on January 17, 1970.
 The Western All-Stars, led by Chargers quarterback John Hadl, defeated the Eastern All-Stars, 26–3.
 Buffalo rookie running back O. J. Simpson carried the ball for the last play in AFL history.
 Hadl was named the game's Most Valuable Player.
+The AFL ceased to exist as an unincorporated organization on February 1, 1970, when the NFL granted 10 new franchises and issued a new constitution.

 Prior to the start of the 1970 NFL season, the merged league was organized into two conferences of three divisions each.
 All ten AFL teams made up the bulk of the new American Football Conference.
 To avoid having an inequitable number of teams in each conference, the leagues voted to move three NFL teams to the AFC.
 Motivated by the prospect of an intrastate rivalry with the Bengals as well as by personal animosity toward Paul Brown, Cleveland Browns owner Art Modell quickly offered to include his team in the AFC.
 He helped persuade the Pittsburgh Steelers (the Browns' archrivals) and Baltimore Colts (who shared the Baltimore-Washington market with the Washington Redskins) to follow suit, and each team received US$3 million to make the switch.
 The remaining 13 NFL teams became part of the National Football Conference.

 Pro Football Hall of Fame receiver Charlie Joiner, who started his career with the Houston Oilers (1969), was the last AFL player active in professional football, retiring after the 1986 season, when he played for the San Diego Chargers.